UDTS | Christian Leadership Program Information

 - 3 - 4 hours per week of class participation and preparation time

 We suggest participation in no more than two courses at any one time if you are working full time outside of the home.
 If you are planning to study full time, you may enroll in as many classes as you wish.
-Each core course is offered twice per year.
+Each core course is offered every Fall and Spring semester.
 Summer offerings are based upon demand and instructor availability.

 All eight courses are offered in both the Fall and Spring of the academic year.
 Summer offerings are based on demand and instructor availability.